murphyka/information_explorable/info_decomp.md

 For a fully nonlinear processing of the features, we need only 4 or 5 bits of information.
 We don't mind that the processing is opaque: our source of interpretability is the information in the features.

 **What are the specific bits of variation in the different features?**
-We show distinguishability matrices for the twelve features as a function of the total information extracted.
+Below are distinguishability matrices for the twelve features as a function of the total information extracted.
+The matrices visualize the distinctions between feature values that are passed along to the predictve model, and are agnostic to the dimensionality of the latent space.
+The matrix entries are white if the feature values are indistinguishable (same as when the posterior distributions coincided in the above example) and blue depending on the degree of distinguishability<a class='footstart' key='bhat'></a>.
-The matrices are fundamentally the same as above in the ZZZ example: the auxiliary variables select the distinctions among feature values that are worth communicating to the predictive model.
+The auxiliary variables select the distinctions among feature values that are worth communicating to the predictive model.
 <div class="container">
   <div class='compression-level-slider'></div>
 </div>
 <div class='distinguishability-mats row' width="50"></div>

 </div>

 #### Conclusion

 By using auxiliary variables to compress our source variables, we gain the ability to identify specific variation across all the sources that is most predictive of the target variable.